Sparye/206A3/Wiki/Database-Sanitation.md

 - Splits the answer string along "/"
 - Makes an array of all acceptable answers
-- Will accept all acceptable answers with or without the answer prefix
+- Will accept any answers in the array with or without the answer prefix
 - Checks the prefix for correctness (if used)
 - Is case-insensitive